Fort

 • Matt, Co-Founder

 Five former Tesla engineers with deep expertise in embedded hardware, sensor fusion, and real-time data systems.
 Vertically integrated wearable with on-device ML that software-first fitness startups cannot replicate.
+Backed by YC, Afore, Weekend Fund, Theory Forge, and angels from OpenAI and Tesla.

 Funding History

-• 2024-2025: Founded by five ex-Tesla engineers
+• 2024-2025 | Founded by five ex-Tesla engineers.

-• 2025: Y Combinator, Seed from YC, Afore, Weekend Fund, Theory Forge, OpenAI and Tesla angels
+• 2025 | Accepted into Y Combinator; Seed from YC, Afore, Weekend Fund, Theory Forge, OpenAI and Tesla angels.

-• 2026: Pre-orders open, Q3 2026 US shipping
+• 2026 | Pre-orders open, Q3 2026 US shipping.

 Competitors

-• Strength Wearables: None equivalent (greenfield)
+• Strength Wearables: None equivalent (greenfield).

-• General Fitness: Whoop, Oura Ring, Apple Watch, Garmin
+• General Fitness: Whoop, Oura Ring, Apple Watch, Garmin.

-• Strength Apps: Strong, Hevy, Fitbod (manual logging)
+• Strength Apps: Strong, Hevy, Fitbod (manual logging).

-• AI Fitness: Tempo, Tonal
+• AI Fitness: Tempo, Tonal.